 It began (as it usually does) on Google; this isn’t the first time I’ve typed ‘ “John Murchie”+tea ‘ into the Google search-engine.
 I’ve done it a few times now, but my search usually ends with very little information, and I normally give up within the hour.

 Let’s start with a background for the non-Canadians.
 John Murchie was a tea and coffee importer and blender; he started up the company “Murchie’s”, and is normally considered to be the man behind the unorthodox blending of green tea with black tea.
 Murchie’s is still around today (with two in Vancouver and more in Victoria), and is pretty well-known.
-Heck, I have a friend from Alabama who orders from Murchie’s to keep up on her supply of their Library Blend (she was first introduced to the company when she visited Canada a while back; sadly Murchie’s doesn’t extend into the US of A).
+Heck, I have a friend from Alabama who orders from Murchie’s to keep up a supply of their Library Blend (they were first introduced to the company when they visited Canada a while back; sadly Murchie’s doesn’t extend into the US of A).

 John Murchie immigrated to Canada (settling in New Westminster) in 1894 (1, and Murchie’s mugs [2: Cailtlin’s post]; see also Murchie’s specialty 1894 Orange Pekoe blend, and 3), from the Isle of Arran, Scotland (1: David’s first post claims hesitantly, 2: Jane claims).
 He at least opened his tea shop in 1894, but it is implied that he opened it very soon after he immigrated.
 David also mentions that he had a brother (name not listed, but we will return to this) photographer.